polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/README.md

 ---------------------------------
 [NOTES_ON_PULL_REQUESTS_AND_ISSUES.md](../NOTES_ON_PULL_REQUESTS_AND_ISSUES.md)

-# Dive into AI with MLX and PyTorch - The Book
+# Deep Dive into AI with MLX and PyTorch - The Book

 ## Part I: Foundations and First Steps - 'The Genesis of AI'